Chairville, New Jersey

-Chairville is a rural unincorporated community located along the border of Medford and Southampton townships in Burlington County, New Jersey, United States.
+Chairville is a rural unincorporated community located along the border of Medford and Southampton townships in Burlington County, in the U.S. state of New Jersey.
 The settlement is named for a chair parts factory that operated from 1845 to 1890.
 Also located in the area were the Peacock Cemetery, a sawmill, and a one-room schoolhouse.
 Today, the site is located at the intersection of Chairville Road and New Jersey Route 70 and Little Creek.